TMS Therapy FAQs

 What are the risks of NeuroStar TMS Therapy?

 With over 10,000 treatments performed during clinical trials, the most commonly reported side effect of TMS Therapy was a headache and scalp discomfort, which occurred less frequently after the first week.
-Furthermore, there is a slight risk of seizure during treatment.
+Furthermore, there is a slight risk of stop-seizures-meds during treatment.
 This risk is no greater than with antidepressant medications, however.

 Does TMS Therapy cause memory loss?